Heavy Metals Network

 Previously the Urban/Industrial Heavy Metals Network and Rural Heavy Metals Network

-The Heavy Metals Network is currently managed and operated for the Environment Agency, on behalf of Defra and the Devolved Administrations by the National Physical Laboratory, with deposition measurements subcontracted to UK CEH.
+The Heavy Metals Network is currently managed and operated for the Environment Agency, on behalf of Defra and the Devolved Administrations by the National Physical Laboratory (NPL), with deposition measurements subcontracted to UK Centre for Ecology & Hydrology (UKCEH).
+In 2014, the Urban & Industrial Heavy Metals Network and Rural Heavy Metals Network were combined into a single Heavy Metals Network comprising 24 monitoring sites.

 What is measured?

 The network monitors the concentrations in air, and the deposition rates of a range of metallic elements at urban, industrial and rural sites.
-In 2014, the Urban & Industrial Heavy Metals Network and Rural Heavy Metals Network were combined into a single Heavy Metals Network comprising 24 monitoring sites.
 All stations (except Lough Navar) measure Arsenic (As), Cadmium (Cd), Chromium (Cr), Cobalt (Co), Copper (Cu), Iron (Fe), Manganese (Mn), Nickel (Ni), Lead (Pb), Selenium (Se), Vanadium (V) and Zinc (Zn) in the PM10 fraction of air.

 Additionally, heavy metals in deposition are measured at 5 rural sites with mercury in deposition additionally measured at 4 of these stations.